litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 Download `litmus-operator-v1.7.0.yaml` from https://litmuschaos.github.io/litmus/litmus-operator-v1.7.0.yaml.
 Modify it to use the `nginx` namespace in three places (at lines 10, 41, and 47 approximately).
-Installed the litmus-operator in `nginx` application namespace using Kubectl.
+Install the litmus-operator in `nginx` application namespace using kubectl.
 ``` console
 $ kubectl apply -f litmus-operator.yaml -n nginx
 ```